Twins vs. Dodgers Player Props Betting Odds

-Byron Buxton and Freddie Freeman are two of the players with prop bets available when the Minnesota Twins and the Los Angeles Dodgers square off at Dodger Stadium on Monday (beginning at 10:10 PM ET).
+Player prop bet options for Freddie Freeman, Byron Buxton and others are listed when the Los Angeles Dodgers host the Minnesota Twins at Dodger Stadium on Tuesday at 10:10 PM ET.

 Bet on this matchup or its props with DraftKings!